brianaung/nixos-config/users/brianaung/xdg-config/nvim/readme.md

-# neovim ftw
+# I use neovim btw

-My minimal yet powerful and very extensible neovim config.